joseym/li3_smarty/README.md

 # [Smarty](http://www.smarty.net) PHP plugin for [Lithium PHP](http://lithify.me)
 Adds Smarty Templating Engine support to Lithium PHP Framework.

+I can't claim to be a fan of smarty, or php templating languages in general, but Smarty was a requirement from my employer.

+So, alas, here is a plugin to run lithium thru smarty properly.

 ## Installation
 There are several ways to grab and use this project:

 ### Clone directly
 1. Clone/Download the plugin into your app's ``libraries`` directory.

 2. This is great for development but will require you go to this directory and manually pull any future changes

 ### Create a Submodule
 In your app's ``libraries`` directory enter the following